AMSUCF/HumanitiesAISyllabus/weekten.md

         been rated yet and only select books from the top-rated genres.\"

-    -   *Suggested Modifications*: Test the debugging process by having multiple users rate the books and see if the preferences align correctly.
-You could also log the ratings and genre counts to better visualize how preferences are being tracked.
+    -   *Suggested Modifications*: This step is for after you've uploaded and started to test your system - if you aren't getting the results you are looking for, try breaking down the problem and iterating until it works.
+I recommend testing the code at every step of this process.

 10. **Creating a GitHub Repository and Setting Up the Project**